odeysiusstuon/wordle-clone/README.md

 <img align="left" src="https://github.com/therealvidem/bardle/blob/develop/static/favicon.png" width="120px">

-# BARdle
+# Wordle Clone

 Powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
-Uses MongoDB as the database.
+Website uses MongoDB as the database.
+Note: The original repository is https://github.com/therealvidem/bardle on my personal account, but the words in it are revolved around a niche topic.
+This version at https://wordle.tuon.dev/, which uses this repository, uses this [word list](https://github.com/tabatkins/wordle-list).

 ## Developing